 SourceSubsys inherits sample times and signal widths

-target has all signal attributes (such as signal widths or
+the S-function system target file has signal attributes (such as signal widths or sample

-sample times) hard-wired.
-(The sole exception to this rule concerns sample times, as
+times) hard-wired.
+(The sole exception to this rule concerns sample times, as described in

 SourceSubsys as it exists in

-before you build the subsystem as a separate S-function component, you must set the inport
+Therefore, before you build the subsystem as a separate S-function component, you must set

-sample times and widths explicitly.
-In addition, the solver parameters of the S-function
+the inport sample times and widths explicitly.
+In addition, the solver parameters of the

-component must be the same as those parameters of the original model.
-The generated
+S-function component must be the same as those parameters of the original model.
+The

 SourceSubsys as an S-function component,